Wasappli/WAAppRouting/README.md

 - `SimpleExample`: This is a sample which handle a list, it's detail and an extra.
 This could be seen as an article lists, its detail and comments.
 - `SimpleExampleParameters`: This sample is the same as `SimpleExample` but is using the `WAAppLinkParameters` (the one more thing of this library).
-- `MoreComplexExample`: This sample demonstrates how to deal with a tab bar controller.
+- `MoreComplexExample`: This sample demonstrates how to deal with a tab bar controller + how to handle modals.
 - `PPRevealSample`: This sample acts as a demonstration that with a little bit of effort, custom container can fit into the routing library?

 ## Documentation